NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 ```

 But *most* of our caches **DO** have a TTL.
-So the vast majority of keys (probably something like 95% or more) were no longer caching in L1 (local server memory).
+This meant the vast majority of keys (probably something like 95% or more) were no longer caching in L1 (local server memory).
 Every single call to any of these keys was going to Redis and back.
 Redis was so resilient and fast, we didn't notice for a few hours.
 The actual logic was then corrected to: